cscherrer/Soss.jl/README.md

 There's a `return` available in case you want a result other than a `NamedTuple`, but it's a little fiddly still.
 I think whether the `return` is respected or ignored should depend on the inference primitive.
 And some will also modify it, similar to how a state monad works.
 Likelihood weighting is an example of this.

 Rather than having lots of functions for inference, anything that's not a primitive should (I think for now at least) be a method of... let's call it `sample`.
-This should always return an iterator, so we can combine results after the fact using tools like `IterTools`, `ResumableFucntions`, and `Transducers`.
+This should always return an iterator, so we can combine results after the fact using tools like `IterTools`, `ResumableFunctions`, and `Transducers`.

 A model is also like a poset (via the variable dependency DAG).
 Slicing could be very useful, as `m[:a,:b]`